-Comfort food is not always meat or pasta, sometimes a healthy vegetable works as well – Roasted Fennel with Parmesan & Cream is one that ticks all the boxes.
-Great to add in your list of favorite fennel recipes!
+Comfort food is not always meat or pasta; sometimes, a healthy vegetable works as well – Roasted Fennel with Cream & Cheese ticks all the boxes.
+Great to add to your list of favorite fennel bulb recipes.
 Simply delicious!

 A lot of people do not like fennel because of its licorice flavor.

 Not me.
 I love adding fennel to salads (raw) and cooking with them.

 I make this dish all year round, but at least once a week when fennel is in season.